SpartnerNL/laravel-excel-docs/3.1/architecture/concerns.md

 Concerns are basically just simple interfaces.
 Implementing them will make the object adhere to a certain contract.
 This contract can request specific methods that e.g. data can be passed through.

-For instance the `FromCollection` requests the Export object to implement a `collection` method, that needs to return a `Collection` instance.
+For instance, the `FromCollection` requests the Export object to implement a `collection` method, that needs to return a `Collection` instance.

 ```php
 namespace App\Exports;